 Why airlines don’t use the A300 anymore

-Airbus would use the design of the A300 to develop improved versions for better range and more capacity, such as the A330 and A340.
-With airlines seeking more passengers and range, many chose other bigger aircraft, or if they needed smaller/similar capacity, they would pick the more fuel efficient single-aisle twin-jet aircraft such as the A320 and Boeing 737.
+Airbus would use the design of the A300 to develop improved versions for greater range and more capacity, such as the A330 and A340.
+With airlines seeking more passengers and range, many chose other bigger aircraft for long-haul missions and single-aisle twinjet aircraft such as the A320 and Boeing 737 for short-haul operations.
 The remaining A300s still flying were converted into freight transports.

 It does raise an interesting question of why now airlines are now looking for something like the A300, and if there is a market for Airbus to bring it back.
-Airbus has said they will keep the A300 flying until at least 2025, though mostly with freighter operations.
+Airbus has said they expect the A300 will be flying until at least 2025, though mostly with freighter operations.

 What do you think?
 Should Airbus bring back the A300, or is the current lineup more than enough?
 Let us know in the comments!